CKmilan/wireshark/README.md

 ---
 ### 1. First start

-On the first start it was countless rows of data
+On the first start there were countless rows of data

 ![First start](screenshots/01-first-start.png)